• Home

 There is a fundamental reason an American diabetes association ketogenic diet is referred to as a high-fat and low-carb diet.
 Following a keto diet means that you will reduce your intake of carbohydrates to less than 50 grams per day, all while increasing protein and fat intake.

-For easier understanding, let’s take an example.
+For an easier understanding of how ketogenic diet works, let’s take an example.
 A regular person with an average and non-restrictive regimen can consume more carbohydrates per single typical meal.
 For example, a sandwich consisting of ingredients like wholegrain bread, turkey, cheese, and vegetables, coupled with a bag of potato chips, consists of 51 grams of carbs.

 When you switch to a ketogenic regimen, your insulin level drives down, leading to a state of ketosis; on attaining this state, your body will start burning fat rather than carbohydrates.